deodeta/6.00/README.md

 ### [Variables](https://www.youtube.com/watch?v=SLvTCHhu5SE&list=PLB2BE3D6CA77BB8F7#t=1500)

 A variable is a name for an object, used to refer to that object (e.g. within code).
 You can not use Python keywords (words with a special meaning within the programming language) as names.
+Variables can be used any place where it is legal to use the value and inherit their types from their values.
+Python supports dynamic typing, meaning that the type of an objects can change, depending on what its current value is.

 ### [Assignment](https://www.youtube.com/watch?v=SLvTCHhu5SE&list=PLB2BE3D6CA77BB8F7#t=1495)
 Consider this example: